Texaco Logo

 Texaco Logo 1913

 The redesign affected all elements of the logo.
-The colors became lighter, the letter “T” became smaller, and the star appeared in a white circle with a frame of a red ring, which was outlined on both sides in black.
-Inside the frame were the words “THE TEXAS COMPANY” and “PETROLEUM PRODUCTS” in white, and the black word “TEXACO” was written across the upper beam of the star.
+The colors became lighter, the letter “T” became smaller, and the star appeared in a white circle with a red ring circled on both sides in black.
+Inside the frame, the words “THE TEXAS COMPANY” and “PETROLEUM PRODUCTS” were written in white, and the word “TEXACO” was written in black on the upper ray of the star.

 1936 – 1966